 This one is one of the two books of poetry that I decided last week to read and thus got them from NetGalley.
 Because…well, because I felt so.
-I chose to read this collection of poems because 1.
+(If you haven’t seen the other review, here it is: I chose to read this collection of poems because 1.
 I really liked the title (sounds a bit like a crime story’s title which I love) and 2.
 I’m a music person through and through.
 The idea to mix lyrics with actual poems was very intriguing to me.

 This book was exactly what I expected.
 It didn’t seem to be so much of high literature, but it doesn’t mean it lacked depth.
 Things, happenings and feelings Pearce touched were very familiar and common, these poems were about experiences all of us have or could have.
 It’s easy to relate and feel connected, it was easy to read, and yet it wasn’t so banal and blunt that would make the reader think it’s for dummies.
 It raised thoughts, at times it was serious, than it was funny, and then there were those poems that could be actual lyrics.
 Those were my personal favorites.
 I could almost hear the music in my head.

 Again, I go with NetGalley’s rating here, thus giving:

 …meaning YES, I recommend it.

 I really do.
 I recommend it to anyone who wants a swift and pithy literary experience.